vincegoffin/verbose-invention/README.md

 # verbose-invention
-Repository of early XIXth century belgian prose, to be archived in the vault.
+Repository of early XIXth century belgian prose, placed here for the world to see and to be archived in the Arctic Code Vault.

 # Purpose